AlwaysAdvancing/Blooket-Fun-Fishing/README.md

 Also has some extra features like fx.
 Get any blook and change blook in-game + some flappy mods (The game while you wait)

 Please just use the main menu, V2 and Old-GUI are both old versions.
+Only Main-Menu.js is updated, all other features either are untouched, or deleted.